catspeed-cc/Asus-iKVM-IP-locator/README.md

 # find-Asus-BMC-IP
-A powershell script to find the IP of your Asus BMC/iKVM (for WRX80E)
+A powershell script to find the IP of your Asus BMC/iKVM (for WRX80 boards incl.
+WRX80E)

 # Installation
 This only works on windows, so download the latest release ZIP from https://github.com/catspeed-cc/find-Asus-BMC-IP/releases and extract it.